ggcrunchy/corona-docs/markdown/api/library/system/getInfo.markdown

 `"gpuSupportsHighPrecisionFragmentShaders"` returns a boolean indicating whether `HIGHP` is supported in fragment shaders on this device.

+### maxExtraTextureUnits

+`"maxExtraTextureUnits"` returns the number of additional samplers that may be declared in a custom effect.
+Currently these are made available through composite paints (**TODO** link), and augment the set already supplied by `paint1` and `paint2`.

 ### maxVertexTextureUnits

 `"maxVertexTextureUnits"` returns the number of samplers that may be used in vertex shaders on this device.
 See __Vertex&nbsp;Textures__ in the  [Custom Shader Effects][guide.graphics.customEffects] guide.